patrick-llgc/Learning-Deep-Learning/paper_notes/_template.md

 # [Paper Title](link_to_paper)

-_June 2025_
+_September 2025_

 tl;dr: Summarize the the main idea of the paper with one sentence.

 #### Overall impression
 Describe the overall impression of the paper.

 Main contribution.
 Pros and cons compared with previous methods.

 #### Key ideas
 - Summaries of the key ideas in nested bullet point.
 The main areas to focus on model architecture, data, eval.